fairbird/openpli-dreambox-oe-core/README.md

 ```

 # Notice:
-* Run 'make feed' twice before you update the box!
+* Build the feed twice before you update the box!

 ==========================================================